tecolicom/Text-Conceal/README.md

         will increase the probability of failure if a large number of strings are attempted to be converted.

+    - **emptyzero** => _bool_ (default 0)

+        It is possible that the string to be converted does not have a display width.
+For example, it may be a zero-width character such as `\N{WORD JOINER}`, or it may be an ANSI sequence with no content.
+        Since it is impossible to generate a zero-width replacement string, in such cases, the default is to do no conversion, possibly yielding a different result than desired.
+If `emptyzero` is true, a string with a width of zero is converted to an empty string.
+Naturally, the original string will be lost, but it should not be visually distinguishable.
+Which one you want is up to you.

 - **encode**
 - **decode**